cobalt-org/cobalt.rs/README.md

 ## Usage

 ```
+  $ cobalt new myBlog
-  $ cobalt build -s path/to/your/source -d path/to/your/destination
+  $ cobalt build -s myBlog -d path/to/your/destination
 ```

 See more options with